moisescastellano/javadecompiler-tcplugin/README.md

  - [github project issues page](https://github.com/moisescastellano/javadecompiler-tcplugin/issues)

-Please specify the java plugin and the JRE version you are using.
+Please detail the specific version of: Java plugin interface, Total Commander and JRE that you are using.

 Disclaimer
 ----------------------